 These sessions were over and above the conference itself so if someone wanted to attend, they needed to register in advance.
 Classes were limited to 12 people per session.

 If anyone was brave enough (or awake enough) to show up for some intense cardio at 7am, Zurek led an hour long “PhyZically FIT Workout” sure to get you going.
 The group was small but mighty.
 Offered on the Sunday morning as well, those in attendance were indeed pumped up and happy to pose for a photo.
 Maybe next year, maybe next year!

-At 9am, attendees got to choose between a number of interesting offerings including “Breaking into the World of Voice Overs” with Casting Director Mary Lynn Wissner, “Demo Deconstruction” with Dan Friedman, a few additional workshops with Rodney Saulsberry, Elaine Clark and Bob Bergen as well as a cool track setup just for child attendees.
+At 9am, attendees got to choose between a number of interesting offerings including “Breaking into the World of Voice Overs” with Casting Director Mary Lynn Wissner, “Demo Deconstruction” with Dan Friedman, a few additional workshops with Rodney Saulsberry, and Elaine Clark as a cool track setup just for child attendees.

 For many people, the industry panel entitled, “A Look at the Modern Voice Over Industry” was a popular draw.
 Speakers included local Atlanta talent agent, Jeffrey Umberger of the Umberger Agency, Casting Director Mary Lynn Wissner of Voices Voicecasting, professional voice talent Randy Thomas, David Goldberg of Edge Studio and Stephanie Ciccarelli of Voices.com.
 The goal of the panel was to introduce conference attendees to the various facets of the VO ecosystem and how they work together.
 It was a productive discussion that could have gone on for hours, and indeed, did go over its allotted duration.
 The conversation will no doubt pick up again next year during VO Atlanta 2015.